norswap/autumn/doc/autumn/guide/4-own-parsers.md

 **Reminder**

-I picked an extremely simple example for this section, but remember that in general you need to [revert all side-effects][transact] when a parser fails, including the side-effects incurred by successful sub-parsers.
+I picked an extremely simple example for this section, but remember that in general you need to [revert all side effects][transact] when a parser fails, including the side-effects incurred by successful sub-parsers.
 In general, the simplest way to achieve this is to use [`transact`].

 [`transact`]: ../API/misc.md#transact